- Getting Started

 This application note will provide guidelines and examples on:

-OpenNESS is an open source software platform that enables easy orchestration of edge services across diverse network platform and access technologies in multi-cloud environments.
-It is inspired by the edge computing architecture defined by the ETSI Multi-access Edge Computing standards (e.g., [ETSI_MEC 003]), as well as the 5G network architecture ([3GPP_23501]).
-Figure 1 depicts the high level architecture of OpenNESS.
+OpenNESS is an open-source software platform that enables easy orchestration of edge services across diverse network platforms and access technologies in multi-cloud environments.
+It is inspired by the edge computing architecture defined by the ETSI Multi-access Edge Computing (MEC) standards (e.g., [ETSI_MEC 003]), as well as the 5G network architecture ([3GPP_23501]).
+Figure 1 depicts the high-level architecture of OpenNESS.

 Figure 1 - OpenNESS Architecture

 Figure 2 shows a system consisting of AWS, AWS Greengrass, and an OpenNESS platform.
 In this architecture, the Greengrass Core runs as an edge application on the OpenNESS Edge Node.
 It is deployed as a Docker Container, and provides a network interface to the AWS Cloud.
 Greengrass Core uses edge node services to provision cloud applications, which run on the edge node as edge applications.

 For AWS Cloud, Greengrass Core and the applications appear to be components meeting the Greengrass specification and running on an external system.
 Greengrass Core can run Lambdas within Greengrass core as normal.
 Greengrass Core and the lambdas have ports from external devices to which traffic is steered by the OpenNESS data plane.

 For OpenNESS, Greengrass Core is an edge service managed by the edge platform.

 Figure 2 - Amazon AWS Greengrass OpenNESS integrated solution